WEDDING PLANNING

 Q: Should I wear button studs?

-A: Only if you’re wearing a bow tie, but they’re not required.
-Make sure they work with your tuxedo shirt’s placket.
+A: If you’re wearing a bow tie, yes—but they’re not required.
+(Tip: Make sure they work with your tux shirt placket.)

-Q: Does my shirt need to have a pleated bib shirt or wing tip collar to wear with my tux?
+Q: Does my shirt need a pleated bib shirt or wing tip collar?

 A: No, but pleated bibs and wing tips make for a polished, classic look.